Planning for Sustainable Urban Revival

 Benefits: All materials are salvaged, manufactured and sold regionally using local labor, local resources, factories and infrastructure.
 The overarching intent of the project is to create sustainable, site-specific, vital industry to aid in a revival of economy and spirit.

 Next Steps: headwest is a system with the potential for infinite development.
 Grants, government involvement as well as prototype expansion will bring the project closer to fruition.

-For more information and images, please visit my profile blog...
+For more information, please visit my profile blog...